 IBM gets out of facial recognition business

-International Business Machines Corp will no longer offer general purpose facial recognition or analysis software, new Chief Executive Officer Arvind Krishna said in a letter to the members of the United States Congress on Monday.

-REUTERS: International Business Machines Corp will no longer offer general purpose facial recognition or analysis software, new Chief Executive Officer Arvind Krishna said in a letter to the members of the United States Congress on Monday.
+REUTERS: International Business Machines Corp will no longer offer general-purpose facial recognition or analysis software, new CEO Arvind Krishna said in a letter to the members of the United States Congress on Monday.

 The company will stop offering facial recognition software and oppose any use of such technology for purposes of mass surveillance and racial profiling, Krishna said.